 - Annex 1 of the EUDR is key.
-The soy products as defined under HS-codes 1201, 1208 10, 1507 and 2304 shall not be placed or made available on the EU market or exported, unless all the following conditions are fulfilled: it is traceable to plot, is deforestation-free, it has been produced in accordance with the relevant legislation of the country of production and is covered by a due diligence statement. - Products produced after 29 June 2023 that are brought onto the market after 30 December 2024 need to comply, which needs to be detailed further by the commission. - In the due diligence statement the operator confirms that thorough due diligence was carried out and that no, or only a negligible, risk was found that the relevant products are not deforestation-free and produced and not in accordance with relevant legislation. - o The cut-off date for deforestation is 31 December 2020. - o Important, as so far often overlooked: applicable laws referred to by EUDR text include - land use rights, - o environmental protection, - o forest-related rules, - third parties' rights, - o labor rights, - o human rights protected under international law, - the principle of free, prior and informed consent (FPIC), including as set out in the UN Declaration on the Rights of Indigenous Peoples, - o tax, anti-corruption, trade and customs regulations. - Note that according to article 9, operators need to collect information, documents and data which demonstrate "adequately conclusive and verifiable information" for both deforestation free and legal compliance. - In each batch and hence due diligence statement, the polygons of the perimeters of all production plots on which the soy was produced, need to be present (and one GPS code in case of a plot of less than 4 ha). - All soy in the physical supply chain needs to be EUDR compliant and cannot be mixed in any stage with soy that is not produced in line with the EUDR-requirements.
-This does not mean that certified/non certified cannot be mixed, to which we will come back later.
+The soy products as defined under HS-codes 1201, 1208 10, 1507 and 2304 shall not be placed or made available on the EU market or exported, unless all the following conditions are fulfilled: it is traceable to plot, is deforestation-free, it has been produced in accordance with the relevant legislation of the country of production and is covered by a due diligence statement. - Products produced after 29 June 2023 that are brought onto the market after 30 December 2024 need to comply, which needs to be detailed further by the commission. - In the due diligence statement the operator confirms that thorough due diligence was carried out and that no, or only a negligible, risk was found that the relevant products are not deforestation-free and produced and not in accordance with relevant legislation. - The cut-off date for deforestation is 31 December 2020. - Important, as so far often overlooked: applicable laws referred to by EUDR text include - o land use rights, - o environmental protection, - o forest-related rules, - third parties' rights, - o labor rights, - human rights protected under international law, - the principle of free, prior and informed consent (FPIC), including as set out in the UN Declaration on the Rights of Indigenous Peoples, - o tax, anti-corruption, trade and customs regulations. - Note that according to article 9, operators need to collect information, documents and data which demonstrate "adequately conclusive and verifiable information" for both deforestation free and legal compliance.